TriKro/rsb-content/part4-evaluative_market_experiment/closed-end-survey.md

 * Keep questions simple on closed questionnaires.
 For example, avoid hypotheticals.
 * Ask \(and learn\) one thing at a time.
 You can check for correlation and causation later.
-* Allow the respondent the option of answering with ‘not appropriate’/‘don’t know’/‘have no strong feelings’.
+* Allow the respondent the option of answering with "not appropriate"/"don’t know"/"have no strong feelings".
 * Got a tip?
 Add a tweetable quote by emailing us: [realbook@kromatic.com](mailto:realbook@kromatic.com)

 ## Case Studies